muratk3n/thirdwave/en/tweets/2020/week2.md

 ---

 Need to close better.
-I'd do a research and find key applications in each domain and hit the execs with examples from their domain when they come to visit
+I'd do a research and find key applications and hit the execs with examples from their domain when they come to visit

 "[Rant from Opt Prof, about how diff it is to sell his field] The Dean, in his office, is receiving a delegation from a prominent firm,